Best Surf Camps for Kids in Hawaii: Where Beginners Learn to Surf

 The Bottom Line

 If your family has any interest in surfing at all, do this.
-A kid lesson in Hawaii is one of those experiences where the photos do not do it justice.
-There is something about pushing a five-year-old into a knee-high wave at the same beach Duke Kahanamoku surfed a hundred years ago that turns into a core memory for the whole family.
+A kid lesson in Hawaii is one of those experiences where photos don't do it justice.
+Pushing a five-year-old into a knee-high wave at the same beach Duke Kahanamoku surfed a hundred years ago turns into a core memory for the whole family.
 Book early, pack smart, and bring more sunscreen than you think you need.

 Recommended Products